dnsimple/strillone/CONTRIBUTING.md

 The current Go version is defined in the `.tool-versions` file.
 Contributors are expected to use `asdf` to install and manage Go running environments.

-Go modules are enabled.
-The file `go.mod` MUST include the `go` directive to determine the language feature used by `go` commands.

 ## Dependency management

 Dependencies are managed using [Go modules](https://github.com/golang/go/wiki/Modules).
-Learn how to [update the dependencies](https://github.com/golang/go/wiki/Modules#how-to-upgrade-and-downgrade-dependencies).
+Learn how to [update the dependencies](https://go.dev/wiki/Modules).